FrontendMasters/react-enlightenment/what-is-react.md

 The official tool used to transform JSX to actual JavaScript code is called [Babel](http://babeljs.io/).

-After Babel transforms the JSX `<div>` in the above code into real JavaScript, it will look like this:
+After Babel (or something similar) transforms the JSX `<div>` in the above code into real JavaScript, it will look like this:

 ```javascript
 return React.createElement('div', { style: mySelectStyle });